Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Introduction

-More specifically, we reduce the prediction problem to a special type of imputation problem as in~\cite{cai2015facets}, and propose a novel framework called \textit{Imputation Generative Adversarial Net ({\framework})} for its solution. {\framework} has a generator that takes incomplete history and noise as input, and outputs complete samples including predicted future and imputed history.
+The outer framework {\framework} is a Generative Adversarial Net (GAN) \cite{goodfellow2014generative} for imputation.
+Conceptually, we can regard prediction as a special type of imputation as in \cite{cai2015facets}, where the future is considered as missing. {\framework} aims to learn the conditional distribution of missing values given observed values.
+By supervision on distributions rather than on individual values as in GRIN, we can more readily use observed values in different incomplete samples to guide the prediction.
+More specifically, {\framework} has a generator that takes incomplete history and noise as input, and outputs complete samples including predicted future and completed history.
 The complete samples are then properly masked to generate new fake incomplete samples, which the discriminator tries to distinguish from real incomplete samples.
-As such, {\framework} is a generic framework for imputation and may be of independent interest.
+As such, {\framework} is a generic framework for imputation and may be of independent interest (Section \ref{subsubsec:imputation_performance}).
+Note that real incomplete samples are used directly to guide the imputation process, which largely avoids the error accumulation in MisGAN.

-Another challenge is to capture the inter-time series correlations and temporal correlations of incomplete NETS.
-Existing methods typically use GCN \cite{kipf2017semi-supervised} to capture inter-time series correlations, and variants of Convolutional Neural Network (CNN) \cite{waibel1989phoneme} or Recurrent Neural Network (RNN) \cite{rumelhart1986learning} to capture temporal correlations, e.g. \cite{li2018diffusion,yu2018spatio-temporal,wu2019graph,ou2020spt-trellisnets,wilson2018a,sun2021mobile,diao2019dynamic,geng2019spatiotemporal,bai2019stg2seq,huang2020lsgcn,zhong2021heterogeneous}.
-However, these networks are not designed for incomplete data.
-When dealing with incomplete data, we typically fill missing values with random noise or constants so all samples have the same shape.
+The inner {\neuralnetwork} modules specialize {\framework} to NETS prediction.
+As the implementations of the generators and discriminators of {\framework}, GTANs are designed to properly capture inter-time series correlations and temporal correlations.
+More specifically, Graph Attention Network~\cite{velickovic2018graph} is used to capture inter-time series correlations, and Multi-Head Self-Attention \cite{vaswani2017attention} and CNN \cite{waibel1989phoneme} are used to capture temporal correlations.
+We follow the common practice of filling missing values with random noise or constants, so that all samples have the same shape.
 As noted in \cite{zhong2021heterogeneous}, this may lead to inferior performance due to error accumulation.
-We note that the filled values and true observed values are of quite different natures and should be treated differently.
-Furthermore, the differential treatments should adapt to different samples as missing patterns vary.
-To address this challenge, we propose \textit{Graph Temporal Attention Networks ({\neuralnetwork}s)} by incorporating Graph Attention Network~\cite{velickovic2018graph} and Self Attention~\cite{vaswani2017attention}.
-Using {\neuralnetwork}s to implement the generators and discriminators of {\framework}, we obtain the full model named \textit{Networked Time Series {\framework} ({\model})} for NETS prediction with incomplete data.
+The incorporated attention mechanisms can help mitigate error accumulation by differentiating the observed values and filled values.
+Note that {\neuralnetwork}s can also be used as a standalone model for NETS prediction with complete data (Section \ref{subsubsec:two-phase_prediction}), or plugged into other frameworks such as MisGAN (Section \ref{subsubsec:comparison_with_misgan}).